-Current applications

-Future applications

-GLONASS Clocks
+Figure 6-1: Three atomic frequency generators.
+Synchronization unit

 Characteristics

 Compass/Beidou

-[Need a volunteer to write.]
+[Point of contact: Sinda Mejri.]

 Current applications

 Future applications

 COMPAS/BEIDOU Clocks

 Characteristics

 Time correlation

 Concept

 [Point of contact for this section: Vic Vilnrotter]

 Time correlation is the process of establishing a relationship between spacecraft clock time and standard time on the ground, such as UTC.
 If spacecraft clocks never drifted with respect to earth-based clocks, then they could be set just once, i.e., referenced to ground clocks before launch, and would keep accurate time forever.
 Events and data could be time tagged accurately for science and engineering purposes, and precision in-situ based navigation would also be possible.
 Unfortunately, the timing base for many spacecraft functions such as Command and Data Handling (C&DH) units is an oscillator that can drift significantly relative to Coordinated Universal Time (UTC) due to thermal effects on the spacecraft and inherent low-frequency drift.
 This creates a need to monitor and predict spacecraft clock drift with respect to UTC, a process that is called Time Correlation.